 The consolidated financial statements are prepared in accordance with U.S. Generally Accepted Accounting Principles ("U.S. GAAP").
-All intercompany balances and transactions have been eliminated.
+All significant intercompany balances and transactions have been eliminated in consolidation.

 The Company's fiscal year ends on the Sunday nearest to January 31 of the following year.
-Fiscal 2019, 2018 and 2017 ended on February 2, 2020, February 3, 2019 and January 28, 2018, respectively.
-Fiscal 2019 was a 52-week period, Fiscal 2018 was a 53-week period and 2017 was a 52-week period.
+Fiscal 2020 and Fiscal 2019 ended on January 31, 2021 and February 2, 2020, respectively.
+Fiscal 2020 and Fiscal 2019 were a 52-week period.